-File type Description Down- load Save Delete Script Text file with CLI commands You can upload a script file in a device.
-The CLI commands it contains are executed accordingly.
-CLI commands for saving and loading files cannot be Х SINEMAConfig executed with the CLI script file.
-You load configuration data that was exported via STEP 7 Basic/Professional for transfer to the WBM with this file type.
-To load a file, you must assign a password for the "SINEMAConfig" under "System > Load&Save > Passwords".
-You also need this password to export the file from STEP 7 Basic/Professional.
-See also "RunningSINEMAConfig" X StartupInfo Startup log file This file contains the messages that were entered in the log file during the last startup. Х Users File with user names and passwords Х Х WBMFav WBM favorites This file contains the favorites that you created in the WBM.
-You can download this file and upload it to other devices. Х X Х WLANAuth- log File with entries from the WLAN Authentication Log (information on successful or failed authentication attempts) X WLANSpec- trumAnalyz- er (Only in ac- cess point mode) The Zip file contains a csv file with the measured values of the spectrum analyzer.
-You will find information about the measured values and their graphic representation in the section "Spectrum analyzer (Page 270)". Х Х WLANCert (in client mode only) User certificate.
-You can specify a password for the user certificate on the WBM page "Load&Save > Password".
-Maximum file size: 8192 bits Х Х Х WLANServ- Cert (in client mode only) Server certificate Maximum file size: 8192 bits X X X WLANSigRec (in client mode only) The zip file contains the following: csv file with the measured values of the signal recorder pdf file with the measured values and an additional graphic representation of the measured values.
-You will find information about the measured values and their graphic representation in the section "Signal recorder (Page 260)". х Х
+File type Description Down- load Save Delete MIB Private MSPS MIB file "Scalance_w_msps.mib" Х RunningCLI Text file with CLI commands Х This file contains an overview of the current configuration in the form of CLI commands.
+Passwords are masked in this file as follows: [PASSWORD] You can download the text file.
+The file is not intended to be uploaded again unchanged.
+Script Text file with CLI commands Х StartupInfo Startup log file Х This file contains the messages that were entered in the log file during the last startup.
+Users File with user names and passwords Х X WBMFav WBM favorites Х Х Х This file contains the favorites that you created in the WBM.
+You can download this file and upload it to other devices.
+WLANAuthlo g File with entries from the WLAN Authentication Log (information on successful or failed authentication attempts) Х WLANCert (in client mode only) User certificate.
+You can specify a password for the user certificate on the WBM page "Load&Save > Password". Х Х Х Maximum file size: 8192 bits WLANServC Server certificate Х Х Х ert (in client mode only) Maximum file size: 8192 bits WLANSigRe The zip file contains the following: Х Х c (in client mode only) csv file with the measured values of the signal recorder mede omy) pdf file with the measured values and an additional graphic representation of the measured values.
+You will find information about the measured values and their graphic representation in the section "Signal recorder (Page 295)".
+WLANSpectrumAnalyzer (Only in access point mode) The Zip file contains a csv file with the measured values of the spectrum analyzer.
+You will find information about the measured values and their graphic representation in the section "Spectrum analyzer (Page 306)".
+X X

-Table 6-2 TFTP/SFTP
+Table 6- 2 TFTP/SFTP